 Article Translations: (Spanish)

-As your baby becomes more independent and mobile, your questions for your child's doctor may have more to do with bumps, bruises, and behavior than with anything else.
+As your baby becomes more independent and mobile, your questions for your doctor may focus more on bumps, bruises, and behavior than anything else.

-Your doctor will see a baby twice for routine well baby visits during this period, once at 9 months and again at 12 months.
+The doctor will see your baby twice for routine well-child visits during this period, at 9 months and again at 12 months.

-If you have missed any immunizations, or if there's a problem that needs special attention, other visits may be scheduled.
+If your baby has missed any vaccines, or if there's a problem that needs special attention, other visits may be scheduled.

-The well-baby visits at 9 and 12 months are pretty similar to the exams that have taken place so far, although your discussions with your doctor about behavior and habits may become more frequent.
+The well-baby visits at 9 and 12 months are much like previous exams, but your talks with your doctor about behavior and habits may happen more often.

-During appointments, raise any questions or concerns you have and jot down any instructions the doctor gives you about special baby care.
-Keep updating your child's permanent medical record, listing information on growth and any problems or illnesses.
+Bring up any questions or concerns you have.
+Write down any instructions your doctor gives you about special baby care.
+Keep updating your child's medical record, listing information on growth and any problems or illnesses.

 Your baby also may get:

-This immunization schedule can vary depending on what combined vaccines your doctor uses.
+This vaccine schedule can vary depending on what combined vaccines your doctor uses.

 At this age, developmental delays may cause concern.
 Babies follow their own timetable for crawling, talking, and walking.
 Keep that in mind when checking for signs of developmental progress by the first birthday.
 At the 9-month visit, the doctor will give your child a screening test to help identify any delays.

-Talk to your doctor if you have concerns about your child's development.
+Talk to your doctor if you have concerns about your baby's development.

 Note: All information is for educational purposes only.
 For specific medical advice, diagnoses, and treatment, consult your doctor.